Avialmonanay/Regex_tutorial/gist-Regex-Tutorial.md

 Using bot the anchors together will open and close the expressions pattern so if we were to use "^email$" then we will only return results that match "email"

 I like to think about it this way "^" is where you want to begin your pattern and "$" is where you want the pattern to end.

 ### Quantifiers
+Quantifiers specify how many instances of a character, group, or character class must be present in the input for a match.
+In our expression we have 2 quantifiers the "+" and the {2,6}

+Important Note: If the *, +, ?, {, and } characters are encountered in a regular expression pattern, the regular expression engine interprets them as quantifiers or part of quantifier constructs unless they are included in a character class.
+To interpret these as literal characters outside a character class, you must escape them by preceding them with a backslash.
+For example, the string \* in a regular expression pattern is interpreted as a literal asterisk ("*") character.

+Lets break down what each of our quantifiers is doing in our expression:
+The "+"

 ### OR Operator